 Megan West, Vice President, Content & Community, SoundCloud

 Jeff Zuchowski, VP, Artist Marketing and Industry Relations, Pandora

 Seth Schachner, Managing Director, Strat Americas

 Cross-partnerships can help an artist or a brand reach a wider audience, but what is involved in the storytelling era.
 What unique ways are artists, labels, and brands working together to create a genuine engagement strategy.
 What works, and where is it going?

 Raymond Roker, Head of AEG Studios, AEG Global Partnerships

 Jesse Kirshbaum, CEO, NUE

 Tokens, Blockchain, Cryptocurrencies, Ethereum are words that are becoming more mainstream in today’s lexicon.
-Learn how these platforms are simplifying distribution and revenue generation and how companies and artists can best utilize these platforms.
+Learn how new platforms are simplifying distribution and revenue generation and how companies and artists can best utilize these services.

 Benji Rogers, Chief Strategy Officer, Dot Blockchain Media